 Disclosure: We get a commission for some links on this website.
 You don’t have to use our links, but we’re very grateful when you do.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or endorsed by our partners.
 Here’s our Advertiser Disclosure.

 On Eurotrip Day 12, we enjoyed a full-day tour from London to Bath and Stonehenge aboard The English Bus.
-Brooke and I were excited to see these historic sites, and I was looking forward to letting somebody else do the driving!
+We were excited to see these historic sites, and I was looking forward to letting somebody else do the driving!
 The city of Bath features old Roman-style baths and a beautiful abbey, and Stonehenge is an absolute marvel of the ancient world!

 We looked into a few options for our trip to Bath and Stonehenge.
 Renting a car would be quite a frustrating process, because we could not find any convenient rental locations near our hotel.
 Additionally, traffic in London is intense, and I did not have the patience to deal with it.
 A few tour companies offer charter bus tours out of London, but they all seemed quite large and rushed.
 We decided to go with The English Bus tour because of its small group size (maximum of 16 people), compared to the much larger tour companies.
 Like our snorkel tour on Maui, we much prefer the high-quality, customized experience that a smaller tour company provides.
 We do not want to feel like sheep in a herd!